 Today, Chinon attracts visitors far and wide as wine lovers journey on their pilgrimage through the Loire Valley.
 An essential port of call with its superb restaurants, inviting streets and squares, and fascinating history, Chinon charms all those who visit.
 It is astonishing how much history this relatively small town has been privy to over the centuries.
 No other town in France has witnessed many historical events and could offer such a rich cultural legacy – the perfect base to explore the majestic Châteaux of the Loire.

 Like every French town, Chinon has its share of typical Bistros and enjoys a rich and varied gastronomy thanks to its riverside location.
-Local cuisine is mostly based around fresh fish, wild game, and lamb, all perfectly matched by the local wines.
+Local cuisine is mostly based on fresh fish, wild game, and lamb, perfectly matched by local wines.
 High-quality goat’s cheeses are found in abundance; try them with a Sancerre wine for gastronomic heaven!
 The old quarter of Chinon has many good restaurants; Chapeau Rouge is one of our favorites.

 The town is surrounded by some of the best vineyards in the Loire Valley, with the Chinon appellation home to several famous properties.
 Chenin Blanc and Cabernet Franc are the two dominant grape varieties here: complex dry whites, delicious sweet whites, and elegant light reds to satisfy even the most demanding wine lovers.